-Guess I’ll let Dan win that one and cross a few more countries off my list.
-We’ll be that much closer to membership. 🙂
+Since TCC and Dan agree, I’ll happily give in and cross a few more countries off my list.
+Heck, we’re that much closer to membership. 🙂

 We have friends who have set grand goals like visiting 30 countries by the age of 30.
-That’s a good start, but at the rate of one new country a year, it would be impossible to visit them all in one lifetime.
+That’s good and all, but at the rate of one new country a year, it would be impossible to visit every country in one lifetime.

 Unless you’re Methuselah.

-Kick it up a notch to one country per month and it’s possible to scratch them all off, though it will take over 26 years to do it.
+Kick it up a notch to one country per month, and it’s possible to scratch them all off,.
+However, it will take over 26 years to do it.

-At an average of one country per week it would take 6 years and 8 weeks to visit every place on TCC’s list (not counting the country you’re currently in).
+At an average of one country per week it would take 6 years and 8 weeks to visit every place on TCC’s list.
+Not counting the country you’re currently in, of course.

-Though it might seem that few besides ol’ Mr. Methuselah could check them all off in their lifetime, in reality quite a few have managed to qualify for and join TCC.
-I suspect it’s because they set out to do it.
+Though it may appear that few besides ol’ Mr. Methuselah could check them all off in their lifetime, not so.
+In reality, quite a few have managed to qualify for and join TCC.
+I would suggest that it’s because they set out to do it.
 Something like that is unlikely to be accidental.